All Health Conditions

 Ear, Nose & Throat

-The perception of ringing, buzzing, or other sounds in the ears when no external sound is present.
+The perception of noise or ringing in the ears when no external sound is present.
+A common problem affecting about 15-20% of people.

 Urinary